 How you reached the point that you recognised yourself as a victim and escaped.

 Post Traumatic Stress Disorder

-To enter a relationship with what you thought was a soul mate; whose virtues could fill a book, and then to live with a monster, is at the very least, distressing.
+To enter a relationship with one you thought a soul mate; whose virtues could fill a book, then to live with a monster, is at the least, distressing.